Campus Improvement Plan

 Source: PEIMS OnDataSuite Fall Dashboard

-The demographic profile of the students at Terrace Elementary School has remained relatively consistent during the past three years.
+The demographic profile of the students at Terrace Elementary School have changed slightly compared with previous years with increases in the percentage of African American and Special Education students, and a decrease in the percentage of Hispanic students in the 2024-2025 school year.
 The majority of the students are Hispanic, followed by White.
 Many of the students are considered economically disadvantaged, which qualifies the campus as a Title 1 school.
-During the 2023-2024 school year, 33.6% of the students were identified as Emergent Bilingual/English Learner (EB/EL); 57.4% At-Risk; 2.8% Immigrant; 24.8% of students were identified for special education services; and 7.8% were identified for gifted and talented services.
+During the 2024-2025 school year, 29.5% of the students were identified as Emergent Bilingual (EB); 52.7% At-Risk; 3.5% Immigrant; 30.2% of students were identified for special education services; and 8.1% were identified for gifted and talented services.

 Demographic Trends: Race/Ethnicity